-Put simply, a trustee is someone who manages the money or assets set aside for someone else.
+Put simply, a trust is headed up by a trustee who manages the money or assets set aside for someone else.

-This is usually the best choice if you want to leave money or property to someone who cannot take responsibility for those assets themselves.
+This is usually the best choice if you are making a will and want to leave money or property to someone who cannot take responsibility for those assets themselves.

 An example might be children under 18 or adults lacking mental capacity.